 Sourcing can easily become every recruiter’s nightmare.
 Between skills shortages and the sky-high price of LinkedIn Recruiter or specialist job boards, sourcing great talent is becoming increasingly difficult and expensive.
-Today, there are many tools, shortcuts, and hacks recruiters can use to cut down on sourcing costs and track down suitable candidates.
+Today, there are many recruitment tools, shortcuts, and hacks recruiters can use to cut down on sourcing costs and track down suitable candidates.
 But the reality is that connecting with the best talent (not just qualified talent) will continue to be a tough task because it’s about building relationships over time.
 Thankfully, talent pools can help facilitate this long-term mission and do so at no additional cost.

 What is a talent pool?